 Dog Vomiting Yellow: Causes and Treatment

-As humans, we don’t typically run to the doctor for a single episode of vomiting.
+As humans, we don’t usually run to the doctor for a single episode of vomiting.
 We can usually tell when we have a little bug or if something more serious is brewing within us.
-However, since our pets can’t talk, it’s harder to know what to do when they vomit or how concerned you should be.
+But since our pets can’t talk, it’s harder to know what to do when they vomit or how concerned you should be.

-Read on to learn why your dog might be vomiting yellow, what it means when your dog has yellow vomit, how to treat and prevent your dog from throwing up, and when to seek veterinary attention.
+Is your dog vomiting yellow?
+Read on to learn reasons why, what it could mean, how to treat and prevent it, and when to seek veterinary attention.

 Dog Vomiting Yellow: Is It a Cause for Concern?

-All dogs, just like all people, will occasionally have an upset stomach and vomit.
+Like people, dogs will can have an upset stomach that causes vomiting.
 It can be alarming when it happens, but it’s important to observe your pet for other signs of illness or repeated episodes of throwing up.
 You should also take note of the color and contents of the vomit.

-Yellow vomit typically indicates stomach bile.
+Yellow vomit usually indicates stomach bile.
 The yellow coloration is usually very evident if your dog’s stomach was empty when they vomited.
-If you notice any blood or red-tinge to the vomit, it’s likely a good idea to take your dog to the veterinarian, as this could indicate a stomach ulcer, which can be painful and worsen over time.
+If you notice any blood or red-tinge to the vomit, contact your veterinarian.
+This could indicate bleeding in the GI tract, which can be painful and worsen over time.

-If your dog only vomited yellow a single time, it’s okay to wait and observe them for 24 hours, especially if they are still acting like themselves otherwise.
-Keep an eye out for more vomiting or any other signs of illness like diarrhea, lethargy, loss of appetite, weakness, or collapse.
-If any of these other symptoms are noted, take your dog to a veterinarian as soon as you can.
-Do not wait more than 48 hours to seek veterinary care in these instances, as the longer you wait, the worse a condition can become, and the harder (and more expensive) it can be to treat.
+If your dog only vomited yellow once, it’s okay to wait.
+Observe them for 24 hours and note any other unusual behaviors.
+Also, keep an eye out for more vomiting or any other signs of illness like diarrhea, lethargy, loss of appetite, weakness, or collapse.
+If you see any of these other symptoms, take your dog to a veterinarian as soon as you can.
+Don’t wait more than 48 hours to seek veterinary care in these instances.
+The longer you wait, the worse a condition can become, and the harder (and more expensive) it can be to treat.

 Types of Yellow Dog Vomit